Mukuldev21/SauceDemo-Playwright-Solution/README.md

 ## 🔄 CI/CD Integration

-This project includes configuration for continuous integration using GitHub Actions.
-Check the `.github/workflows` directory for workflow configurations.
+This project includes configuration for continuous integration using Jenkins.

 ## 🧪 Test Coverage